developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/765285871571181ff3dc73b2707dacce9769af26/application/index.js"
 ```

+The name of the file, `index` and the name of the entrypoint function `handler`
+are important to keep in mind because they will be used explicitly as the
+handler of our [AWS Lambda] Function as `index.handler`.

 The main idea in this code is to have something ready that will respond with
 200 on any request, regardless of the method or path.
 We'll extend this later
 when setting up the CI/CD pipeline.